-You will have already had an angiogram or scan to tell us that the operation is necessary.
-We may also ask for a heart test (ECG) and blood tests as part of the preparation.
+You may have already had an angiogram or scan to tell us that the operation is necessary.
+If not, this will usually be required.
+An ultrasound scan (Duplex) will be needed to see if you have any spare vein that can be used for the bypass.
+We will also ask for a heart test (ECG) and blood tests as part of the preparation